-Luckily, I was assigned to a fantastic physical trainer.
+Immediately following my crowning, I was assigned to a physical trainer.
 For most of the summer, we focused on lots of treadmill work-outs and resistance training.
 The nutritional advice she initially gave me was to eat as healthy as I could and avoid treats.
 Two weeks before I left for the competition, she introduced “The Stage Diet” to me.
 I was instructed to continue avoiding sweets and treats, but now I was allowed just 6 servings of grains per WEEK.
 Acceptable grains included brown rice, whole wheat tortillas, and oatmeal.
-Bread was a no-no. It was difficult to stick to, but being the people-pleasing, elder-respecting, competitive girl I was, I followed the diet religiously.
+Bread was a no-no. It was difficult to stick to, but being the people-pleasing-elder-respecting-competitive girl I was, I followed the diet religiously.
 I ate all the time, because I never felt full.
 Then it was time to take off for the East Coast.
 By the time I left, I had lost only 5 pounds, but I had lost SEVERAL inches.
 My body fat percentage was around 11%.

 For some reason, I thought I was supposed to continue the diet through the two-week competition.
 That was a misunderstanding on my part, because I was actually supposed to stop the diet before leaving.
 Continuing the diet was no problem, though.
 I was so zoned in on this low-carb diet that I couldn’t think outside of it.
 I was a walking nutrition database!
 I could tell you how much protein and carbohydrate was in every food item on my plate.
 The lunches served at Boardwalk Hall between rehearsals were intense.
 Dessert was always included–usually in large quantities, but I overcame every temptation to eat bread and sweets.
 I was so focused on my diet that I once had a dream where I accidentally ate a peppermint, and I panicked!
 Without realizing it, I was becoming obsessed with what I was and was not eating.